Air Filter Calculator – Calculate air filter size for BHP/Power

 Examples

-How do the numbers from the calculator compare to the actual filter sizes?
+How do the numbers from the calculator compare to the actual filter sizes as supplied by the car manufacturer from the factory?

 Factory Tolerances

 From the three examples above it seems that the tolerances between manufacturers can vary by a lot.
-BMW/Mini seem to want to fit a large filter, perhaps to extend service life of the filter, whereas for VAG, service life could be a lower priority.
+Audi/Mini fit what is expected, the Porsche seems undersized.

 Peak VE – Peak RPM